Howie Day: Career

 At around age 13, Day's interest drifted toward rock music and the electric guitar.
 His father bought him a Fender Stratocaster and enrolled him in basic vocal training.
 His parents owned and ran a popular local restaurant, which gave Day a public arena in which to start performing, playing every Friday night for patrons.
 Day made his first stage appearance in August 1996 at Bangor restaurant Captain Nick's.
 Day played in a local band called Route 66 throughout 1997 and made sporadic solo appearances in local venues until booking agent Shawn Radley discovered him the following year while Day was supporting Ziggy Marley at the University of Maine.
-Radley became Day's manager in June 1998, and he began touring more extensively, leading him to miss 45 days of school and to almost fail his senior year.
+Radley became Day's manager in June 1998, and Day began touring more extensively, leading him to miss 45 days of school and to almost fail his senior year.

 Howie Day EP (1998)

-At some point in 1998, Day recorded his first demo EP, which contained covers of songs by Dave Matthews Band, Barenaked Ladies, and Goo Goo Dolls in a Ryan Miller (Guster) like style alongside the originals "Buzzing" and "Lick My Lips".
+In 1998, Day recorded his first demo EP, which contained covers of songs by Dave Matthews Band, Barenaked Ladies, and Goo Goo Dolls in a Ryan Miller (Guster) style alongside the originals "Buzzing" and "Lick My Lips".
 This EP was followed later in 1998 by another demo consisting wholly of Day's originals.

 On the strength of these performances and demos, Radley secured Day a showcase at the annual National Association for Campus Activities Convention, where he played for 1,500 college talent buyers.
 Having received around four months of bookings at colleges around the United States, Day decided to defer attending college in favor of his burgeoning music career.

 Day recorded a cover of The Beatles' "Help!" for the soundtrack to the 2001 film I Am Sam.

-Australia (2000)
+Debut album Australia (2000)

 Day's first full-length album, Australia, was self-financed and independently released.
 It was named "Best Debut Album" at the 2001 Boston Music Awards.
 Fans consider it to be one of his best and most authentic works, with follow-up albums Stop All The World Now and Sound the Alarm as having a more commercial, polished sound and feel.